jackmedda/RS-BGExplainer/README.md

 of dataset, e.g. insurance, ml-1m, __TRAINING_CONFIG__ should be a config file of the __training__ type.

-## 3. Train GNNUERS explainer
+## 3. Train BiGA explainer
 ```bash
 python -m biga.main --run explain --model MODEL --dataset DATASET --config_file_list config/TRAINING_CONFIG.yaml --explainer_config_file config/EXPLAINING_CONFIG.yaml --model_file saved/MODEL_FILE
 ```
 where __MODEL__, __DATASET__, __TRAINING_CONFIG__ were already explained above.
 __EXPLAINING_CONFIG__ should be the config file relative to the same dataset.

-# GNNUERS Output
+# BiGA Output

-GNNUERS creates a folder _biga/experiments/dp_explanations/DATASET/MODEL/FairDP/SENSITIVE_ATTRIBUTE/epochs_EPOCHS/CONF_ID_ where __SENSITIVE_ATTRIBUTE__ can be one of [gender, age], __EPOCHS__ is the number of epochs used to train GNNUERS, __CONF_ID__ is the configuration/run ID of the just run experiment.
+BiGA creates a folder _biga/experiments/dp_explanations/DATASET/MODEL/FairDP/SENSITIVE_ATTRIBUTE/epochs_EPOCHS/CONF_ID_ where __SENSITIVE_ATTRIBUTE__ can be one of [gender, age], __EPOCHS__ is the number of epochs used to train BiGA, __CONF_ID__ is the configuration/run ID of the just run experiment.
 The folder contains the __EXPLAINING_CONFIG__ file in yaml and pkl format used for the experiment and a file _all_users.pkl_.